Update 2/11/2016 Santiago Hills Assessment District Community Liaison Committee

-For more information, contact Community Services Assistant Director Barbara Messick at email@example.com or (714)744-7287.
+For more information regarding the Community Liaison Committee, please contact Community Services Assistant Director Barbara Messick at email@example.com or (714)744-7287.

 Update 7/16/2015 Assessment District Increase Passes

 At their June 14 meeting, the Orange City Council certified the vote of Santiago Hills Assessment District property owners on the question of increasing their yearly landscape maintenance fee.

 The vote was conducted in April and May of this year, and asked property owners to consider increasing their annual Assessment fees.
 These fees had not been raised in 20 years and were currently way below the cost of maintaining the District.
 The ballots returned to the City were tabulated, and then certified by the City Clerk, with 54% voting in favor of the assessment increase.